WHO IS THE BEST MILITARY LAW FIRM AT FORT BRAGG, NORTH CAROLINA?

 • Experience with administrative boards and investigations

-• Focus on early intervention and case development
+• Focus on early intervention and case strategy

-She works closely with clients facing career-threatening situations and helps guide them through complex military processes.
+She works closely with clients facing career-threatening actions, helping them respond effectively from the earliest stages.

 • Control communication with investigators